-“The Score” Radio Show is hosted by Richmond’s own Scott Lee (who, with his brother, co-hosts “The Lee Brothers”), “The Score” is a lively, intelligent and witty political talk radio show that’s syndicated across the commonwealth.
-Each week, Scott talks with people who know the score – national policy experts, opinion leaders, elected officials.
+“The Score” Radio Show is hosted by Rick Sincere.
+“The Score” is a lively, intelligent and witty political talk radio show that’s syndicated across the Commonwealth.
+Each week, Rick talks with people who know the score – national policy experts, opinion leaders, elected officials.
 His interviews and commentaries give you insights you won’t find on other talk radio programs in Virginia.

 Ready to get “The Score” in your area?
 Then contact your local stations and suggest they join our growing affiliate network.

 “The Score” can also be heard around the world on Red State Talk Radio Network (check website for times), its affiliates, and on its Roku channel and free Android app.

 Community is the backbone of social capital in America, but we will never rebuild social capital until we rebuild the racially structured systems that have torn communities apart

 Rick Sincere Funeral Fund

 As you all know, our inestimable friend and colleague, Rick Sincere, passed away unexpectedly on November 17.
 Unfortunately, Rick didn’t…